rogerlew/usgs-regolith/Readme.md

 Suggested input parameter values for process-based models
 -----------------------------------------------
 The following table displays the full ranges of parameters used in running the program successfully with the process-based models based on results yielded from a variety of study areas with varying geological and climate conditions.
 The subsequent tables display site-specific parameter ranges from within these study areas.
 The ranges at continental glacial deposits in humid temperate settings, granitoid and gneiss in semi-arid and subalpine settings, and clastic sedimentary geology in humid temperate settings were conducted on sites in Mukilteo, WA, Raymond, CO, and North Charlotte Creek, OR, respectively.
-The parameters from submarine basalt and volcaniclastic in humid tropical settings and granitoid in human tropical settings were gathered from sites in Anasco, Lares, and Naranjito, Puerto Rico, and Utado, Puerto Rico, respectively, as provided in Tello (2020). `l_test` is available for verifying code output against analytical solutions.
-The test mode ranges were obtained from Pelletier & Rasmussen (2009) from tests on soils in Pima County, Arizona.
+The parameters from submarine basalt and volcaniclastic in humid tropical settings and granitoid in human tropical settings were gathered from sites in Anasco, Lares, and Naranjito, Puerto Rico, and Utado, Puerto Rico, respectively, as provided in Tello (2020). `l_mode` is available for verifying code output against analytical solutions.
+The original mode ranges were obtained from Pelletier & Rasmussen (2009) from tests on soils in Pima County, Arizona.

 | `trans_model` | `h0` (m) | `theta_c` (degrees) | `dif_ratio` | `depth_max` (m) | `depth_min` (m) | `power` |
 | ----- | ------ | ------ | ------ | ------ | ------ | ------- |